Empty Nest Syndrome

 Grief

 This is usually in the immediate aftermath of the child leaving the house.
 Parents are often left with immediate feelings of grief.
-Everything around the house seems to remind them of their child and they can't seem to think of anyone else.
+Everything around the house seems to remind them of their child, and they can't seem to think of anyone else.
 This period is quite intense and difficult, with parents even withdrawing from social interactions for a while.

 Relief

 As time passes, the cycles of grief also begin fading away.
 What once used to make the parents cry or feel low might no longer have the same effect on them.
-As they are slowly able to escape from the clutches of grief, they realize that there are things they can explore.
+As they are slowly able to escape from the clutches of grief, they realise that there are things they can explore.
 In this stage, parents slowly begin reintegrating into the life around them.

 Joy

 This is the stage where parents have finally accepted the fact that their child has grown up and has left the home.
-They are now exploring the freedom that comes with an empty nest and is enjoying all the time they have for themselves.
+They are now exploring the freedom that comes with an empty nest and are enjoying all the time they have for themselves.
 In this stage, parents usually rekindle romance with their partner, explore different social activities, and spend their time as they want.

 Dealing with Empty Nest Syndrome